gitpod-io/gitpod-docs/doc/40_Configuration.md

       # Context is optional, defaults to an empty context
       context: docker
     ```
-    The Dockerfile is built automatically and is updated whenever the Dockerfile changes.
+    The Docker image is rebuilt automatically whenever the Dockerfile changes.

-### Develop a custom Docker Image
+### Create a Custom Docker Image

 The simplest option is to inherit from
 `gitpod/workspace-full`.
 It already contains all the tools necessary to work with all languages Gitpod supports.
-Also, it has the `gitpod` user set up, which allows for adjusting user settings.

-The following example shows a typical Dockerfile inheriting form `gitpod/workspace-full`:
+The following example shows a typical Dockerfile inheriting from `gitpod/workspace-full`:
 ```yaml
 FROM gitpod/workspace-full:latest